kaidewu/PythonExercises/Learning Python Exercises/Wordle/README.md

 python3 PythonExercises/Learning Python Exercises/Wordle/main.py
 ```

-And you can play now! :)
+And now you can play! :)